stefankarlsson1230/Lexicon-01-CSharp-Basics-Assignment-2-/README.md

-# C-Sharp Basic Assignment 2 - Calculator
+# C# Basic Assignment 2 - Calculator

  Your assignment is to create a basic Console-based calculator using C#.
 It should be able to handle basic mathematical operations (addition, subtraction, multiplication,